Get started with the LeanIX GraphQL API.

 GraphiQL Tool

-The GraphiQL tool in your Workspace allows you to execute API requests and explore the GraphQL schema.
+The GraphiQL tool in your workspace allows you to explore the GraphQL schema and interactively develop and test queries.

 1. On the user menu, select Administration.

-2. Under Discovery & Integrations, select Developer Tools, and then select GraphiQL.
+2. In the sidebar, select Developer Tools, and then select GraphiQL.

 In the GraphiQL tool, you can:

-• Interactively develop and test queries and mutations
+• Duplicate, rename, and delete queries and mutations

 GraphQL Schema